Penelope Wensley

-Penelope Anne Wensley, AC (born 18 October 1946) is a former Australian public servant and diplomat who served as the 25th Governor of Queensland from 2008 to 2014.
+Penelope Anne Wensley, AC (born 18 October 1946) is an Australian former public servant and diplomat who served as the 25th Governor of Queensland from 2008 to 2014.
 She was previously High Commissioner to India from 2001 to 2004 and Ambassador to France from 2005 to 2008.

 Early life

 Penelope Anne Wensley was born in Toowoomba, Queensland, to Neil Wensley and his wife Doris McCulloch.
 She was educated at Penrith High School in New South Wales, the Rosa Bassett School in London (UK), and the University of Queensland, where she graduated with a first class Honours degree in English and French literature.
 She was a resident of the Women's College there.
 Her brothers, Robert Wensley and Bill Wensley, also attended the University of Queensland, as had her parents.

 Diplomatic career

 Wensley joined the Australian Public Service in 1967, working in the Department of External Affairs in 1967.
-Wensley was posted to Paris (1969–1972), returned to work in Australia, and was then given a posting in Mexico (1975–1977).
-She and her husband, Stuart McCosker, a veterinary surgeon, had a daughter while posted in Mexico.
+She was posted to Paris (1969–1972), returned to work in Australia, and was then given a posting in Mexico (1975–1977).
+During this posting Wensley was threatened with kidnapping.
+She and her husband, Stuart McCosker, a veterinary surgeon, had a daughter while in Mexico.

 Wensley's next diplomatic appointment was in Wellington, New Zealand (1982–1985).
 She was consul general in Hong Kong from 1986 to 1988.
 From 1991 to 1992, she was head of the International Organisations Division of the Department of Foreign Affairs and Trade.
 In 1994, Wensley was awarded an honorary Doctorate of Philosophy by the University of Queensland.
-Wensley was Ambassador for the Environment from 1992 to 1996.
+She was Ambassador for the Environment from 1992 to 1996.
 She then became the first woman to be Permanent Representative of Australia to the United Nations in New York between 1997 and 2001.

 Wensley was then appointed as the first female Australian High Commissioner to India, a role she held until 2004.
 When Australia established diplomatic relations with Bhutan in September 2002, Wensley, as High Commissioner in India, was appointed as Australia's first ambassador there from May 2003.
 From 2005 to 2008, she was Australian Ambassador to France, and non-resident Ambassador to Algeria, Mauritania and Morocco.